arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 ## Task 5

-In this task, you will recreate a task you did in an earlier lab, but in an Object-Oriented style.
+In this task, you will recreate a task you did in an earlier lab, but in an object-oriented style.
 Your task is to implement and test a `Triangle` class meeting the following description.

 ### Instance Data

 Each triangle should store its instance data as an array of three doubles, denoting its side lengths.
 This array should be private, and no methods should be provided which allow clients to mutate it.
-This should make triangle instances **immutable**; once they have been constructed, their data cannot be changed.
+This should make triangle instances **immutable** to clients; once they have been constructed, their data cannot be changed.

 ### Constructors